There are different types of brain injuries

 Brain injuries can be caused by medical conditions such as strokes and aneurysms, infections, oxygen deprivation, brain tumors or neurotoxic substances.
 These are often called acquired brain injuries.

-Brain injury can also be a result of external force; major causes are motor vehicle crashes, sports injuries, assaults and falls.
+Brain injuries can also be a result of external force; major causes are motor vehicle crashes, sports injuries, assaults and falls.
 These are known as traumatic brain injury (TBI).
 TBIs can range from mild concussion (a brief change in mental status or consciousness) to severe (an extended period of unconsciousness and/or memory loss after the injury).
 The effects can be temporary or permanent and vary in their level of seriousness and impact.

 Brain injury can happen to anyone